OpenSourceEconomics/econ-project-templates/docs/src/program_environments.rst

     $ conda create --name myenv

 For setting up an environment from a specification file (like environment.yml), type:
-.. comment: I thought setting it up from environment.yml would require only to activate it?
+.. comment:: I thought setting it up from environment.yml would require only to activate it?
 When to activate only, when to create + activate?

 .. code:: console

     $ conda create --name <myenv> -f <filename>

-.. comment: filename?
+.. comment:: filename?
 What file?
 Information about your conda environments
 =========================================